CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 #### INF.1.A28 Air conditioning for people (IA)

-In larger buildings, the air supply SHOULD be provided by ventilation and air conditioning (RLT) systems.
+In larger buildings the air supply SHOULD be provided by ventilation and air conditioning (RLT) systems.
 The RLT systems SHOULD be designed for the actual use of the building.
 You SHOULD maintain RLT systems regularly.

 #### INF.1.A29 Organizational requirements for the cleaning of buildings (CIA)